Medical Testing Services Overview Brochure (English)

 The U.S. Food and Drug Administration (FDA) voluntary Accreditation Scheme for Conformity Assessment (ASCA) Pilot program is designed to improve the premarket review process.
 It was created to increase FDA product reviewers’ and device manufacturers’ confidence in medical device testing when performed by an ASCA-accredited laboratory and should help reduce the need for additional testing or information during the premarket review process.

-As of April 2021, UL is an FDA ASCA-accredited testing laboratory.
+As of April 2021, UL Solutions is an FDA ASCA-accredited testing laboratory.
 Our healthcare experts have a deep understanding of the industry and offer comprehensive testing and certification services throughout the entire production life cycle.
 With testing services conducted in one of nine laboratories across the U.S., Europe and Asia, we can help you take advantage of this program and build confidence in the process.
-When using UL to perform testing, you can reference this testing in your declaration of conformity (DOC) and provide all necessary supplemental information.
+When using UL Solutions to perform testing, you can reference this testing in your declaration of conformity (DOC) and provide all necessary supplemental information.

-Working with UL can help:
+Working with UL Solutions can help:

 - Reduce the number of FDA requests related to testing

 - Reduce the need for repeat or revised testing

 - Potentially save time and money spent on retesting with limited documentation requirements

 - Provide flexibility and consistency in the premarket review process, ranging from a single test to certifications depending on your needs

 - Assist medical device manufacturers in meeting the FDA's regulatory requirements

 Additionally, many of the FDA-recognized consensus standards and test methods included in the ASCA Pilot are based on international consensus standards.
 As a result, UL Solutions’ FDA ASCA scope of accreditation covers the majority of the global standards and helps support international harmonization.